0xAX/linux-insides/Booting/linux-bootstrap-2.md

 ### Memory segmentation in protected mode

 In protected mode, memory segmentation was completely redesigned.
 Fixed 64 KB real mode segments are gone.
-Instead, each segment is now defined by a special data structure called a `Segment Descriptor` which specifies the properties of a segment.
-The segment descriptors are stored in another special structure called `Gloabal Descrptor Table` or `GDT`.
-Whenever a CPU needs to find an actual physical memory address, it consults GDT.
-The GDT itself is just a block of memory with address stored in the special CPU register called `gdtr`.
+Instead, each segment is now defined by a special data structure called a `Segment Descriptor` which specifies the properties of a memory segment.
+The segment descriptors are stored in another special structure called `Global Descriptor Table` or `GDT`.
+Whenever a CPU needs to find an actual physical memory address, it consults this table.
+The GDT itself is just a block of memory which address is stored in the special CPU register called `gdtr`.
 This is a 48-bit register and consists of two parts:

-- The size of the global descriptor table
+- The size of the Global Descriptor Table
-- The address of the global descriptor table
+- The address of the Global Descriptor Table

 Later, we will see exactly how the Linux kernel builds and loads its GDT.
 For now, it’s enough to know that the CPU provides a dedicated instruction to load the table’s address into the GDTR register: